MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/p/plus-sign.md

 **Examples**
 Microsoft Dynamics 365 and Office 365 are better together.
-Choose from more than 750,000 apps in the Windows Store.
+Choose from more than 750,000 apps in Microsoft Store.
 999+ connections (in the UI)

 **See also** [ampersand (&)](/style-guide/a-z-word-list-term-collections/a/ampersand)